Quick Answer

 Age of the property

-If a property is new or old or has been recently renovated, it will most likely have a different value than an older one that needs repairs.
-Appraisers account for physical depreciation, functional obsolescence, and external obsolescence when adjusting for age — factors that are formally defined and weighted under USPAP guidelines.
+Whether a property is newly built, decades old, or recently renovated materially affects its appraised value.
+Appraisers account for physical depreciation, functional obsolescence, and external obsolescence when adjusting for age, factors that are formally defined and weighted under USPAP guidelines.

 Benefits of appraisal